dougeby/IntuneDocs/intune/windows-enrollment-status.md

 ## Set the enrollment status page priority

-A user might be in multiple groups and have multiple Enrollment Status Page profiles.
-To deal with such conflicts, you can set the priorities for each profile.
+A user can be in many groups and have mumany Enrollment Status Page profiles.
+To handle such conflicts, you can set the priorities for each profile.
 At the time of enrollment, if someone has more than one Enrollment Status Page profile, only the highest priority profile is applied to the enrolling device.

 1. In [Intune](https://aka.ms/intuneportal), choose **Device enrollment** > **Windows enrollment** > **Enrollment Status Page**.
 2. Hover over the profile in the list.